 Challenges In Design Development—Why Design Controls Make Sense

-The author describes common challenges in Design Development, and how those problems can be minimized through compliance to FDA requirements for Design Control
+The author describes challenges in a Design and Development Plan and how those problems can be minimized through design control compliance with FDA requirements

 Pre – Design Controls

 Early phase development that includes exploratory R&D, development of concept models and early feasibility testing is not governed by Design Controls.
 Design Controls begin after an initial product concept has been determined and Design Inputs are formally documented; prior to formal Design Verification and Validation testing.

 Frequently the requirements of the customer are not well understood.
 It is not enough to say the product being designed must be able to jump—there must be an understanding of how high the product must be able to jump from the customer perspective (known as the “Voice of the Customer”).
 Then, the engineer or scientist must translate that voice of the customer into specifications with quantifiable design boundaries that enable measurement of development progress, and ultimately enables assessment of the degree to which the product will consistently meet requirements.

 In the example above, one might determine the initial design input to be under x and y conditions, the product must be able to jump vertically 2.3 +/- 0.2 meters with at least 95 percent confidence.

 Design Controls require that a set of Design Inputs be established early during product development.
 Design Inputs are a set of technical specifications that represent a translation of the customer requirements into measurable engineering terms.
 As a design evolves and test methods and acceptance criteria are better determined, the Design Inputs document is intended to be updated and treated as a formal revision-controlled document.